kekyo/kekyo/README.md

 - 😄 English nickname's `kozy`, pronouns same as `cozy`.
 Japanese nickname's `kekyo` (I feel it pronounce's bit difficult :)
 - ⚡ Fun fact: A bicycle rider.
 I'm good at long riding, maybe called `randonner`.

+Hi! my name is Kouji Matsui.
+Please call me kozy (pronounce same as `cozy`) I'm an functional runtime engineer.

+What are `functional` and `runtime`?
+In my reason:

+* Functional: Functional language design on computers.
+It means my own doing (progressing) research project, it will open and turn to OSS!
+* Runtime: Runtime structure and design on computers.
+It's already opened [IL2C.](https://github.com/kekyo/IL2C)

+These projects are too big in my mind and I can design and develop only in my free time.
+I'm verry happy if you make a bit sponsorship :)

+Far future, I will change and work only my projects if receive many patrons!

 ----

 # Active/showcase projects